tri8083/scrapy-Framework-Practice-work-/README.md

 To run this code
-You need to install mongodb in your laptop/Desktop and install pymongo package ,you can copy and paste --> pip install pymongo
+You need to install mongodb in your laptop/Desktop and install pymongo package ,you can copy --> pip install pymongo and paste in your cmd and IDE command terminal